Expedient/ansible-collection-elastic/docs/expedient.elastic.kibana_alert_facts_module.rst

                         </ul>
                 </td>
                 <td>
-                        <div>Set whether to verify the SSL cert of the ECE cluster when connecting</div>
+                        <div>Set whether to verify the SSL cert of the Elasticsearch cluster when connecting</div>
                         <div>Should always be True in prod</div>
                 </td>
             </tr>